Proryanator/neural-knight/Assets/README.md

 You'll have your main prefab, which will be the one that you drag into your scenes.
 Those will be at the highest level in the prefab folder.
 If there are sub-prefabs you'll also have a folder called 'Parts' that will have the nested prefabs, or parts, of that prefab.

+Do take care to open the prefab using the 'Open prefab' menu when editing it, this way you ensure that you're actually updating the prefab itself.

 ## Game Mechanics ##
 Put information in here on how CURRENT game mechanics work.
 As new mechanics are added, do update this.